 Distributed software systems use software components operating on multiple, coordinated computing resources to handle large amounts of data, provide resilience by removing single points of failure, and achieve better performance than single-component systems.
-Such systems form the backbone of enormously scalable cloud-based software systems that power social networks, e-commerce, streaming media services, and many others; however, many of the core concepts for distributed systems that underlie the modern services go back decades and need to be understood in order to build new systems.
+Such systems form the backbone of enormously scalable cloud-based software systems that power social networking sites, e-commerce, streaming media services, and many other modern businesses; however, many of the core concepts for distributed systems that underlie the modern services go back decades and need to be understood in order to build new systems.

 Inherently, distributed systems face challenges that can be categorized as follows:

 - Scalability: How well does the system scale as it adds more resources?
 What are the overheads for management and coordination as the system grows?

 - Efficiency: The system handles a large amount of data, so performance is important.

 - Fault tolerance: Can the system continue to operate if some of the components fail?
 Can the system recover full capacity when resources come back online?

 - Communications: How do the components of the system communicate?
 How well does the system handle message latency and loss?